Marker-Inc-Korea/AutoRAG/docs/source/troubleshooting.md

 ### Facing Import Error

-If you encountered the following llama_index ImportError, you need to check your LlamaIndex version.
+If you encounter the following llama_index ImportError, you need to check your LlamaIndex version.

 If it is lower than 0.10.0, you need to use a version at least 0.10.0!

 ## 4. GPU-related Error

-The error appears to be a VRAM out of memory error.
+The error appears to be a VRAM out-of-memory error.

 In this case, try lowering the `batch` (which can be set as a module parameter in YAML) as much as possible, If that doesn't work, we recommend using a quantized model (if available)!